 The Unique Southwold Electric Picture Palace

 The Electric Picture Palace in Blackmill Road, Southwold was opened by Michael Palin in May 2002.
 Ten years later the purchase and conversion of an adjacent building meant the public areas could be usefully enlarged.
 The Electric Picture Palace is named after the first Southwold cinema which began to operate in 1912 in nearby York Road and follows the style of this period.
 From humble beginnings as a cart shed, stables and garage the skilful conversion now includes stalls and a circle with 70 seats plus space for a wheelchair.
 There is a box office, a kiosk, two WCs, a loop system, organ and air-conditioning.
 The doors open for film evenings around one hundred times a year, including National Theatre Live screenings.

 The Electric Picture Palace is owned and run by Southwold Film Society.
 From 2008 a Wedding Licence has been held.
 If you would like to hire this venue for a wedding please do get in touch.
 The Electric Picture Palace is also available for private party cinema occasions.
 Contact Box Office for further details (see below).

 The Electric Picture Palace shows films in 'Seasons' throughout the year (Spring, Summer, Autumn and Winter Seasons), with a short break in between each Season.
 Southwold Film Society members receive a printed programme/newsletter ahead of the start of each Season and can book seats in advance (see below).
+Only advance bookings are allowed.
 Seat prices are normally £6 Stalls Row A, £7 Stalls Rows B-H, £8 Circle, £15 Royal Box (two seats).
 Seats for National Theatre Live are £10.
 If you are not a member (£10 per year), nor are able to come as a guest of a member, not to worry as membership is available just for the Season (£3).
 Membership entitles you to bring a limited number of guests.
 Contact the Box Office for full details.

 The programme is also displayed at the Electric Picture Palace in Blackmill Road, Southwold - see its location on the Southwold town map.